Manjiri-here/Kubernetes/README.md

 **Kubernetes** (K8s) is a **container orchestration platform**.
 In simple words, Kubernetes manages and coordinates containers.

+For kubernetes , comtainer is required component to run workloads, but not necessary that the container is built using dokcer only.

 ---

 ## 🟡 Why use Kubernetes instead of Docker?